 Before creating queries, you should add content sources to your case.
 Find more information about working with content sources in the article Add content to an eDiscovery case and place sources on hold.

-Note A query can contain a maximum of 1,500 mailboxes and 100 SharePoint sources.
-If you need to work with more mailboxes and sources, add more queries to your case.
+Note A query can contain a maximum of 1,500 Exchange sources, 100 SharePoint sources, and 500 keywords.

 By default, a query searches across all content sources, you can choose which discovery sets or sources a query searches if you don’t need to search them all, which can make your queries run faster.
 You can also refine your queries in other ways.
-Find tips for using keywords and writing queries in the See Also section.
+For more information, see Searching and using keywords in eDiscovery.